PeriodicSeizures/3dPy/README.md

 # 3dPython

 **Overview**
+  This is a 3d concept written in Python with the Pygame module

   Open the main.py

-When in game,  use w/a/s/d and shift+space to move.
+  w/a/s/d : directional movement
+  space/shift : ascend/descend
+  mouse : look around
+  f : focus/unfocus
+  esc : exit